OPMDG/opm-doc/probes/check_pgactivity.rst

 \ **backends_status**\  (8.2+)

  Check and report the status of the backends.
-Depending to your PostgreSQL version, status are: idle, idle in transaction, idle in transaction (aborted) (>=9.0 only), fastpath function call, active, waiting for lock, undefined, disabled and insufficient privilege.
-The last one appears when you are not allowed to see the status of other connexions.
+Depending on your PostgreSQL version, statuses are: *idle*, *idle in transaction*, *idle in transaction (aborted)* (>=9.0 only), *fastpath function call*, *active*, *waiting for lock*, *undefined*, *disabled*, and *insufficient privilege*.
+The last one appears when you are not allowed to see the statuses of other connections.

- This service supports argument \ ``--exclude REGEX``\  to exclude queries matching the given regexp from the check.
-You can give multiple
+ This service supports the argument \ ``--exclude REGEX``\  to exclude queries matching the given regular expression from the check.
+You can use multiple
  \ ``--exclude REGEX``\ .

- Critical and Warning thresholds are optionnal.
+ Critical and Warning thresholds are optional.
 They accept a list of 'status_label=value' separated by comma.
-Available labels are idle, idle_xact, aborted_xact, fastpath, active and waiting.
-Values are raw numbers and empty list are forbidden.
+Available labels are *idle*, *idle_xact*, *aborted_xact*, *fastpath*, *active*, and *waiting*.
+Values are raw numbers, and empty lists are forbidden.
 Here is an example:

  .. code-block:: perl